runwayml/learn/docs/tutorials/tutorial_p5_cyclegan.md

 Where CycleGAN differs from Pix2Pix or other conditional GANs is that it doesn't require a 1 to 1 mapping between images.
 If you look at Pix2Pix examples, you'll see that the model requires a strictly similar representation between the image pairs.
 With CycleGAN however, we can just feed in a bunch of pictures of zebras and horses in no particular order and the network will "learn" the translation.
 No image pairs are needed.
 This is done through the use of a cycle consisten loss function used in the network.

 ### Select the Model
-To set up the CycleGAN model in Runway, click on the **Browse Model** button on the upper-left corner of the interface.
+To set up the CycleGAN model in RunwayML, click on the **Browse Model** button on the upper-left corner of the interface.
 Search for CycleGAN in the searchbar at the top of the interface, and select it.
 This will take you to a page with further information about the model.

 ![Select Model](assets/images/tutorials/tutorial_p5_cyclegan/selection.png)

 From there we can click the **Add to Workspace** button in the upper right hand corner and select **New Workspace**.
-Runway will suggest a name for your workspace.
+RunwayML will suggest a name for your workspace.
 Feel free to change the name or use the one provided and click **Create**.

 ![Model Info](assets/images/tutorials/tutorial_p5_cyclegan/info.png)

 In the workspace, click the **Run Remotely** button, ensuring that the **Remote GPU Enabled** toggle is turned on.
 Keep in mind that this model will require a GPU to run, and will cost credits.
 Click **Preview** for the Output Source.
 We do not need to choose an Input Source, as we'll be sending images straight from our browser!
-In this tutorial, well be using HTTP to connect our p5.js sketch with Runway.
+In this tutorial, well be using HTTP to connect our p5.js sketch with RunwayML.

 ![Add to Workspace](assets/images/tutorials/tutorial_p5_cyclegan/interface.png)

 ### What the Code Does
-Well be using [p5.js](https://p5js.org) to communicate to Runway.
+Well be using [p5.js](https://p5js.org) to communicate to RunwayML.
 P5.js is a Javascript-based creative coding framework.
 Our code for this tutorial can be found [here](https://github.com/runwayml/p5js/tree/master/CycleGAN).
 By bringing the output into the browser and the p5.js ecosystem, it will give us the flexibility to use the output from the model for other creative purposes.
-In this example we'll use the HTTP to connect with Runway.
+In this example we'll use the HTTP to connect with RunwayML.

 ### How the Code Works
-HTTP are one of the many ways we can transfer data from our code into Runway.
+HTTP are one of the many ways we can transfer data from our code into RunwayML.
 In this tutorial, we'll be posting an image as an input via a `POST` request.
 That input is queried on the model and the output is sent back to the browser.

 ### The Code in Detail (HTML)
 In your HTML, be sure to include the [p5.js library](https://p5js.org/download/) and [p5.js dom library](https://p5js.org/reference/#/libraries/p5.dom).
 In this example, I have also included [Bootstrap](https://getbootstrap.com/) (optional) to make the layout a little nicer.
-In the body of the `index.html` page we'll add a button to allow our sketch to post the image to Runway.
+In the body of the `index.html` page we'll add a button to allow our sketch to post the image to RunwayML.
 Further, we'll include a div tag with an ID for our sketch.
 This will attach our future sketch to this div, so that its positioned well on the page.
 Lastly, we'll include a script tag for our sketch.

 ### The Code in Detail (JavaScript)
 The JavaScript code is commented line by line for your reference, there are 3 important parts to pay attention to.